 New Jersey Department of Agriculture

-The New Jersey Department of Agriculture has applied for Tier I Implementation Grant funding to perform the following tasks: 1) a gap analysis of New Jersey’s enhanced State- level Direct Certification System to include a written report documenting recommendations for future improvements; 2) collaborate with State stakeholders in the New Jersey Department of Human Services to assess and evaluate new matching capabilities of the State SNAP system; and 3) collaborate with New Jersey Department of Education stakeholders to explore the viability of incorporating the State unique Student ID as an additional data matching element.
+The New Jersey Department of Agriculture has applied for Tier I Implementation Grant funding to perform the following tasks: 1) a gap analysis of New Jersey’s enhanced state- level Direct Certification System to include a written report documenting recommendations for future improvements; 2) collaborate with state stakeholders in the New Jersey Department of Human Services to assess and evaluate new matching capabilities of the state SNAP system; and 3) collaborate with New Jersey Department of Education stakeholders to explore the viability of incorporating the state unique Student ID as an additional data matching element.
 New Jersey also has proposed expanding communication efforts with LEAs statewide, providing LEA training opportunities and resources, targeting LEAs for one-on-one technical assistance and implementing an LEA mentoring program.
 For more information, please contact Melissa Ewell at Melissa.Ewell@ag.state.nj.us or (609) 777-1850.

 North Dakota Department of Public Instruction

 The North Dakota Department of Public Instruction has applied for a Tier 1 Direct Certification Improvement grant to improve their direct certification process.
-The State proposes to enhance their current school food authority (SFA) look-up process for direct certification, providing SFAs the capability to search statewide lists of eligible children.
-The State also plans to decrease direct certification determination and reporting errors by creating an automated Verification Summary Report (FNS 742) form to simplify the verification summary reporting process.
-In addition, a direct certification software upgrade will be completed to allow the State student enrollment reporting system to populate local student enrollment reporting systems with direct certification eligibility data, as well as to identify SNAP-eligible students separately from TANF- eligible students.
-For more information, please contact Linda Schloer at email@example.com or (701) 328-4565.
+The state proposes to enhance their current school food authority (SFA) look-up process for direct certification, providing SFAs the capability to search statewide lists of eligible children.
+The state also plans to decrease direct certification determination and reporting errors by creating an automated Verification Summary Report (FNS 742) form to simplify the verification summary reporting process.
+In addition, a direct certification software upgrade will be completed to allow the state student enrollment reporting system to populate local student enrollment reporting systems with direct certification eligibility data, as well as to identify SNAP-eligible students separately from TANF- eligible students.
+For more information, please contact Linda Schloer at firstname.lastname@example.org or (701) 328-4565.

 Pennsylvania Department of Education